 Since you joined CZI, how have you been involved in advancing our design capabilities?

-When I joined, I was the first product designer on the Science team.
+When I joined, I was the first product designer on the CZ ID team.
 With CZ ID, some basic functionality was already in place to run samples through the pipeline and get results.
 Since then, we’ve added many more ways for users to better interpret their data.
 These include guides that point out what might be pathogenic and able to cause illness, visualizations that help our users interpret multiple samples and identify patterns, and documentation that helps them understand what is happening with their data and how to interpret it.
 We’ve also enabled users to more easily identify what’s really important in their samples, and confirm and annotate their conclusions.

 For all of our tools, we make sure we have a deep understanding of the users’ needs and are addressing their pain points, enabling them to do their work faster.